Incoterms Defined: What does EXW, FCA, FOB, DAP, DAT, DDP, CPT, CIP, CIF, CFR, or FAS Mean?

 Are you unsure about the trade terms of Alibaba or Chinese suppliers?
 Don’t know what the three letters that came with your quote mean?
 Cosmo has defined the 2010 Incoterms abbreviations, such as FOB, CFR, and DAP, for international trade.

-This article is a shortened version of our guide to Trade Terms, Shipping terms, and Incoterms.
+This article is a shortened version of our guide to Trade Terms, Shipping Terms, and Incoterms.
 You can read the full version here.

 Incoterms and Trade Terms Defined